Meeken1998/meeken1998/README.md

 - 🐱 Avatar contributed by my cat 77
 - 🏠 Living in Beijing
-- 💻 Working in [Juzi.bot](https://juzi.bot), the next generation marketing cloud services
+- 💻 Working in [Juzi.bot](https://juzi.bot), building the next generation marketing cloud services
 - ❤️ Already in love

 ---